ikeyike/the-shop-inventory-system/README.md

    - If only **one image is present**, it waits for the second image before proceeding.
    - **Order of Images:**
      - The first image in the batch is considered the **front**, and the second is considered the **back**.
+     - Multiple images can be uploaded, but they must be organized in sets of two for processing.
      - The Toy # is **only extracted from the back image** and applied to both images in the pair.
    - Logs each image's path, Toy #, Variant, and status (Processed/Unmatched/Error).
    - Deletes images only after logging.